 Subwoofer: JBL BassPro SL2 Active Underseat Subwoofer

-Phone Holder: Quad Lock MAG Wireless Charger
+Phone Mount: Quad Lock MAG Wireless Charger

 Fridge: Bushman DC130-X Fridge/Freezer 130L